 *NOTE: New Hampshire and Washington require specific forms and Pennsylvania and Puerto Rico have an alternative process.

 It is not uncommon for candidates to misrepresent dates of employment, qualifications, and experience on their resumes and applications.
-PlusOne Solutions is able to help validate or uncover misinformation through our variety of verification services including employment, education, and license verifications.
+PlusOne Solutions helps validate and uncover misinformation through our variety of verification services including employment, education, and license verifications.

 Through our innovative use of technology combined with human expertise, PlusOne Solutions separates itself from other background screening providers.
 Our years of experience in managing compliance for large networks, coupled with our advanced technology and high touch approach to service will give you and your customers the confidence that their safety is your number one priority.